Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Caron One Pound (Aran Weight #4)

-Choosing a more refined color palette and an understated motif results in free mosaic knitting patterns that are sophisticated and stylish.
+Choosing a more refined color palette and understated motif results in free mosaic knitting patterns that are sophisticated and stylish.
 This gorgeous and cozy blanket scarf would fit right in at an art museum or a fancy restaurant.
 It’s the perfect solution for someone who’s always cold but needs to keep it classy.

 Designer: Yarnspirations